 - Jaeger LeCoultre “Master Compressor” — Excellent solution, my favorite watch ideally, but SUPER pricey.

 - Ingersoll IN8410WH Sam Automatic — Almost bought this one, but found out the movement is Chinese and kinda questionable.

 - Maurice Lacriox MP6707-SS001-111 “MasterPiece Traditional” — A lovely watch that was way out of my price range.

-And here are some super-pricy dual time-zone watches for those rich bastards in my audience (that was a joke).
+And here is a list of some super-pricy dual time-zone watches for any rich people in my audience.

-In all, I’ve spent probably 100 hours searching the Interwebs to find out what’s out there and I am still looking.
+In all, I've spent probably 100+ hours searching the Interwebs for travel watches, and I am still looking.
 If you have any suggestions, add them in the comments section.

 UPDATE: I am no longer looking as I finally found the Kronaby Apex (S1426/1), it's my new current travel watch, and it's now the only watch I wear.
 Yes, it's that good.
 It syncs to my iPhone via Bluetooth, so I never even have to adjust it.
 The phone app always has the correct time in whatever zone I'm in, and there's a world clock feature that I can access by using the watch's plunger—easy-peasy!